 “After they scored that first goal, I knew that had to be it, I wasn’t going to give up another goal,” Owen said.
 “It was a big win.
 It was just a great night with the Olympians here, another sold-out crowd and Pink in the Rink Night for (the Susan G. Komen for the Cure Foundation).

-Page 2 of 2 - “Now, we just have to keep building on big wins like this.
+“Now, we just have to keep building on big wins like this.
 We can’t afford any type of losing streaks for the rest of the season.”

 The Mavericks wore specially designed pink-themed jerseys that were auctioned off after the game.
 Much of the proceeds went to the Susan G. Komen Foundation to fight breast cancer.